What we do

 The award ceremony and presentation

-The awards ceremony will take place at the final talk of the autumn farmer talks series.
+The awards ceremony will take place on 15 October 2025 at the first talk of the autumn farmer talks series.

 Did you know…